viviensiu/ml-zoomcamp/9_serverless/NOTES.md

 ### 9.6 Creating the AWS Lambda Function
 * Goal: Deploy the previously created Docker Container to AWS Lambda.
-* **Pushing the Docker Image to AWS**
+* **Pushing the Docker Image to AWS**:
     * We want to publish the container image to AWS ECR (Elastic Container Registry).
 Before publish we need to create a repo to contain all our published images.
     * Install aws cli using `pip install awscli`.
     * You need to run aws configure if it's the first time.
     * `aws ecr create-repository --repository-name clothing-tflite-images`
     * It will output some information, note down `repositoryUri`.
     * Login to your AWS and under Container Services, you can see the repo you just created.
     * Login to push your images to the repo: `aws ecr get-login --no-include-email`, copy the output which begins with `docker login`.
     * Execute the copied login.
     * **NOTE**, doing `$(aws ecr get-login --no-include-email)` would get cmd line to execute the output automatically, which saves you the hassle of copy-pasting.
     * Setup a file with these commands:
     ```bash